 Incognito mode is the first step in achieving this.
 Once your browsing session has finished, all of your session data can be wiped from your system.

-This means should anyone find a way into your system, no cookies or browser history are remaining there.
+This means that should anyone find a way into your system, no cookies or browser history remains there.

-A step further is browser extensions which can be installed and will help beef up your privacy and security.
+A step further is browser extensions that can be installed and help beef up your privacy and security.
 Ad-blockers such as uBlock Origin and tracking prevention extensions like Disconnect are two of the most popular you can use to help minimize threats and annoyances.